 Some dashboards recommend installation as a site plugin, but for those that we include by default this is not necessary, as we host them directly from our proxy.
 If you want a plugin or a version of a plugin that we don’t provide and your subscription level supports installing it, you can also install custom plugins and bundles.

-To access dashboards included with Elastic Cloud:
+To access dashboards included with Elasticsearch Service:

 - Under Dashboards, click one of the dashboard links, such as Kibana, for example.